 Check Your Equipment

 Runners with artificial knees may find that old running equipment is no longer comfortable.
 This is more likely if the runner preferred toe shoes, minimalist shoes, or barefoot running.
 Runners can blame their increased discomfort on the lack of shock absorption.
 Whether the runner’s shoes are worn out or never had much padding to start with is irrelevant.
 The less shock a shoe absorbs, the more stress goes into the joint.
 This, in turn, will put more wear and tear on the joint.
 It can also increase damage to the surrounding tissue or bone.
 Over time, this damage can permanently take a runner off their feet.
-Once the athlete is ready to run again, they should make sure they’re doing it with supportive shoes.
+Once the athlete is ready to run again, they should make sure they’re doing it with supportive shoes and appropriate knee braces.

 Choose the Softer Side